What is the purpose of the School Site Council?

 Single Plan for Student Achievement (SPSA) Reports

-The School Site Council (SSC) recently revised and adopted the new SPSA (Single Plan for Student Achievement) goals for the school year.
+The School Site Council (SSC) revised and adopted the new SPSA (Single Plan for Student Achievement) goals for the school year.
 This is yearly process and the SSC is responsible for developing, monitoring and evaluating the SPSA goals.

 Goal #1: IB Program

 · The percentage of students per ethnic subgroup enrolled in IB courses will reflect the ethnic make-up of similar grade levels and no specific ethnic subgroup will drop below 10% within that grade level of student enrollment.